anelson/linux_devbox/README.md

 After running this the first time, reboot the system.
 It should come up with GDM and prompt you to log in.  `i3` will be an option, and `sway` also.
 For now I'm sticking to Xorg so the Wayland-based configs are not tested as of now.

+## Setting up a remote system

+If you're setting up a remote system over SSH, there are some changes to the command line:

+    $ ansible-playbook --inventory <remote host>, --user <probably root> headless-devbox.yml

+NOTE: Just because you're doing a remote setup doesn't mean you can ignore the pre-reqs that normally apply to a local install.
+Make sure you have at least these:

+    $ sudo pacman -S python sudo

 ## User-specific setup

 Once the system-wide setup is completed, there's another playbook that runs as the non-privileged user you set up at install time, and configures that user's home directory the way I like.
 That runs the same way: